ofithcheallaigh/ofithcheallaigh.github.io/_posts/2024-02-16-knowledge-graphs.md

     <p align="center"><a name="fig3">Fig 3:</a> A Graph Representing People, their Friendships, and their Locations</p>
 </figure> -->

 We can see in Fig [[3]](#fig3) that each node has a label that represents a role in the graph.
 We can see that some nodes are labelled as `Person`, which represents people,  and others are labelled as `Place`, which represents places.

-As each node will have properties stored inside, such as `name: Rose`, and `gender: 'f'`, which tells us the Rosa is a female person.
+As each node will have properties stored inside, such as `name: Rose`, and `gender: f`, which tells us the Rosa is a female person.
 We can also see that `Karl` and `Fred` have nodes with slightly different properties, and this is not a problem<sup>[2](#myfootnote2)</sup>.

 We can see in Fig. [[3]](#fig3) that the relations are deeper because they have a type, a direction and can have operational properties on them.
 We can see from the figure that the `Person` with the property `name: Rosa` has an outgoing `LIVES_IN` relationship with the property `since: 2020` to the `Place` node with `city: Berlin` property.